 Often, schools like to include a button for donations, which works well too.

-In this example from Stevenson High School, the top public high school in the state of Illinois, their navigation is dedicated to directing current and prospective families to the content most important to them.
+In this example from Stevenson High School, a top public high school in Illinois, their navigation is dedicated to directing current and prospective families to the content most important to them.

 Key Takeaway

-A good homepage answers these five questions by combining both the qualities of modern design and logical user experience.
-Basic information is not buried beneath design enhancements; your school's mission and values are not lost in a yard sale of content that has acquired there over time; and most importantly, it passes the seven-second test.
+A good homepage answers these five questions by combining modern design and logical user experience.
+Basic information is not buried beneath design enhancements; your school's mission and values are not lost in a yard sale of content that's been acquired over time.

 ABOUT THE AUTHOR